A signature education initiative of Duke University

 Travel & Timeline: We don't yet know if any travel will be permitted this fall.
 If domestic travel is permitted and international travel is not, we will replace the South African cities with a third U.S. city.

 Prerequisite: Writing 101

-Course Fee: $1,000; Duke provides additional grant aid to cover the ost of any course fee for all students receiving financial aid.
-The course fee is in addition to tuition, room and board.
+Program Fee: $1,500; Duke provides additional grant aid to cover the cost of any program fee for all students receiving financial aid.
+The program fee offsets the cost of all curricular and co-curricular experiences in this Duke Immerse and is in addition to tuition, room, and board.
 Contact Duke's Karsh Office of Undergraduate Financial Support (email@example.com) for more information.

 Associate Professor, Political Science & African and African American Studies; Director of the Center for the Study of Race, Ethnicity, Gender in the Social Sciences